AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/report-target-activities.md

 # Target Activities

 Shows the list of activities (campaigns) you have configured in Target.
-Requires that the Analytics for Target integration be enabled.
+Requires that the [!DNL Analytics] for [!DNL Target] integration be enabled.